pote/planet.rb/README.md

 # Planet.rb

+## Important!

-** This IS a work in progress, most functionality is being implemented, I will release it as a gemwhenever the basic functions are ready. **
+This IS a work in progress, most functionality is still being implemented, I will release it as a gem whenever the basic functions are ready.

+## What is this devilry?

 An awesome RSS/Atom feed aggregator designed with Octopress/Jekyll in mind, it will parse a given list of blogs and output them in a format suitable for usage with Octopress.